Industry

 Gauss Fusion

-Work with Gauss Fusion is planned in the area of stellarator coil optimization.
+Work with Gauss Fusion is ongoing in the area of stellarator coil optimization.